brianstokesUT/Hybrid-Jay/Bioinformatics/README.md

 + Blue Jay (*Cyanocitta cristata*)
 + Green Jay (*Cyanocorax yncas*)

-Reads from the hybrid individual were compared against available representative sequences of the candidate species using BLAST+.
-Publically available sequencing data for each species was limited, so we performed variable amounts of data perp for each species so that they could be compared with eachother while minimizing sampling bias.
+We aimed to compare reads from the hybrid individual against avaavailable representative sequences of the candidate species using BLAST+ to determine paternal ancestry.
+Because we used non-targeted Whole Genome Sequencing and some of the candidate parental species had limited sequencing data available, we needed to develop a method to compare homologous genes with eachother while minimizing sampling bias.

 Data collection and prep is described breifly within appropriate sections and may be split between mitochondria and autosomal sources.

+# Hybrid Data Generation
+Raw fastq files along with library prep/sequencing details of the putative hybrid invividual can be found in [NIH BioProject#1114044](http://www.ncbi.nlm.nih.gov/bioproject/1114044)

+The raw reads are split into two fastq files named ```061323A_S1_L001_R1_001.fastq.gz``` and ```061323A_S1_L002_R1_001.fastq.gz```

+   *note:* sequencing data for this individual is single-ended

+## Hybrid Data Prep
+We wanted to ensure homologous regions of each  genome were being compared during BLAST+ analysis so we first ensured the hybrid and candidate parental species sequence data were aligned to the same reference genome.

+After merging and trimming the two raw hybrid fastq files, we aligned these to a Steller's Jay (*Cyanocitta stelleri*) refernece genome.
+We then created a representative genotype for both the hybrid mitochondrial and autosomal genomes by calling variants and then creating a individual-level masked consensus sequence where "*N*" is placed at every reference basepair with insufficient high-confidence coverage of hybrid reads.

+# Candidate Species Data Generation
 ## Eurasian Magpie (*Pica Pica*) Data Generation
 ### *P. pica* Mitochondrial Data
 We used a *Pica pica melanotos* mitochondrion assembly: [Genbank assembly accession #MT792356.1](https://www.ncbi.nlm.nih.gov/nuccore/1899896744) ([Kryukov et al., 2020](https://doi.org/10.1080%2F23802359.2020.1838354)) to represent Eurasian Magpie mitochondrial genomes.